 Today I want to discuss the effort we put in and what we get out.
-In the Bible, it says, “Do not be deceived.
-God is not mocked, a man will reap whatever he sows.”
-(Galatians 6:7).
-And so, we are called by God to take responsibility for what we put in if we want to reap the results of what we desire.
+In the Bible we read, “Do not be deceived.
+God is not mocked, a man will reap whatever he sows.” – Galatians 6:7

 When you get injured, it’s going to put you back quite a bit and that’s why I want to demonstrate what I mean when I speak about the rate of perceived exertion scale (RPE scale 1 – 10) that you will be using during your training sessions.

-If for instance, I recommend you do say 11 to 14 repetitions with an RPE of 7, then it means you’re going to push yourself during each set to the point where you can maybe get another two to three repetitions before you reach total muscular failure.
+If for instance, we recommend that you do 11 to 14 repetitions with an RPE of 7, then it means you’re going to push yourself during each set to the point where you can maybe get another two to three repetitions before you hit failure.

-Using an RPE 8 means you might have two repetitions left in the tank and an RPE 9 is one rep away from falling on your face.
-At an RPE 8/9, you will start to see stability and form breakdown and your muscles begin to shake and give out.
+Using an RPE 8 means you might have 1 – 2 repetitions left in the tank and an RPE 9 is 1 rep away from falling on your face.
+At an RPE 8/9, you will start to see loss of stability and form breakdown as your muscles begin to shake.